Exploring Peru by Rail – Incredible Train Journeys in Peru

 Maté de Coca-Coca tea was offered as this is the recognized drink to help cope with altitude sickness.
 The national drink of pisco sours are great but it is important to drink plenty of water to stay hydrated so bottled water was supplied.
 Tour tickets included a medicine glass size “free” Pisco Sour.
 Of course there was plenty of opportunity to purchase full size drinks at the bar in the Observation Car.

 The open-air observation platform at the rear of the train was the venue for the entertainment, an energetic presentation of Peruvian folk dancing.
 The dance duo presented intricate dances, with several costume changes of brightly colored traditional dress, as the train wove around the steep hillsides.
 They then invited some of the audience to join them.
-Dancing at 3500m on a moving train is definitely not easy!
+Dancing at 3500m on a moving train is definitely not easy, perhaps one of the most unique experiences of Peru by train!

 Going to the bathroom presented another challenge.
 Firstly the unpredictable lurching of the train was unbalancing, but with no lighting in the tiny room you may be plunged into total darkness as the train races through a tunnel!